Yandex Cloud

 3. Specify the subnet where the instance will be hosted.
 Currently, Yandex Cloud technical restrictions do not allow selecting a subnet with the 192.168.0.0/24 address range.

-The default security group for the selected network will be used for the instance.
-If you cannot open the GitLab web interface after you create the instance, configure your security group so that the rules allow incoming and outgoing traffic from required ports and IP addresses.
+Configure your security group so that the rules allow incoming and outgoing traffic from the relevant ports and IP addresses.

 The domain name must be unique throughout Yandex Cloud.